Walkman100/GitUpdater/README.md

 This will execute the `git show` command in the `GitUpdater` repo.
 - The `exitWhenDone` flag is only used when the program performs a git operation, so if you use for example `gitupdater.exe exitWhenDone` it will still open the GUI, but after any Git operation it will close.

-**Please note that the `run` flag is necessary to run the program, and if it is put before any other parameters they will not be used** (except the `exitWhenDone` flag, that can be put anywhere).
+**Please note that the `run` flag is necessary to run the program, and if it is put before any other parameters they will not be used** (except the `exitWhenDone` and `hideGUI` flags, they can be put anywhere).
 - You can launch GitUpdater in a specific repo parent folder:

 `gitupdater.exe -dir="C:\Users\Matthew\GitHub"`